 HELPFUL INFORMATION AND LINKS

 If you are an Orthodox Christian family or person new to our area, welcome!
-We are the only such Orthodox parish in the Southwest Indiana, Western Kentucky and Southeast Illinois area.
-Up until our parish was planted in 2009, Orthodox Christians used to have to drive two hours in order to attend Divine Liturgy.
+Until our parish was planted in 2009, Orthodox Christians needed to drive two hours in order to attend Divine Liturgy.
 It was the largest metro area in the country without an Orthodox church.
-Now you have a home no matter what your Orthodox background is.
-We are under the omophorion of Metropolitan JOSEPH, Archbishop of the Antiochian Orthodox Christian Archdiocese of North America, and are in communion with all of the historic Patriarchates of Constantinople, Moscow, Romania, Serbia, etc. If you have any questions about us, call your home priest or spiritual father.
+No matter what your Orthodox background is, you now have a home.
+We are under the omophorion of the Antiochian Orthodox Christian Archdiocese of North America, and are in communion with all of the historic Patriarchates of Constantinople, Moscow, Romania, Serbia, etc. If you have any questions about us, call your home priest or spiritual father.

-Next, most of our services are in English.
-However, we do pray the Lord's prayer in Greek, Romanian, Old Slavonic, Spanish, Georgian, Macedonian, Latin and whatever other language is added unto us as we grow.
+Most of our services are in English.
+However, we do pray the Lord's prayer in Greek, Romanian, Old Slavonic, Spanish, Georgian, and whatever other language is added unto us as we grow.
 Our people come from all over the country and the world.
 Come experience what heaven will be like where "every tribe and tongue" will ceaselessly praise God!